pinootto/wifi-pushbutton/README.md

 The software is written in python and implements a web service for sending messages to wechat accounts (both individuals and groups).

-The web service can also be triggered by cron, in addition to the wifi-pushbotton.
+The web service can also be triggered by cron, in addition to the wifi-pushbutton.